 How do you connect it to your phone?

 Unfortunately, high-quality Bluetooth codec support is limited to AAC, but there exists a range of neckband earbuds that do have aptX support.
-Multiconnect functionality isn’t supported either.
-To switch from your phone to a computer, you have to disconnect from the former before connecting to the latter.
-The manual process is a pain, but not necessarily a dealbreaker.
+Multipoint functionality is supported, however, so you can connect to two devices at a time with the SL5.

 What do they sound like?